huggingface/diffusers/docs/source/en/using-diffusers/schedulers.md

 Diffusion pipelines are a collection of interchangeable schedulers and models that can be mixed and matched to tailor a pipeline to a specific use case.
 The scheduler encapsulates the entire denoising process such as the number of denoising steps and the algorithm for finding the denoised sample.
 A scheduler is not parameterized or trained so they don't take very much memory.
 The model is usually only concerned with the forward pass of going from a noisy input to a less noisy sample.

 This guide will show you how to load schedulers and models to customize a pipeline.
-You'll uss the [runwayml/stable-diffusion-v1-5](https://hf.co/runwayml/stable-diffusion-v1-5) throughout this guide, so let's load it first.
+You'll use the [runwayml/stable-diffusion-v1-5](https://hf.co/runwayml/stable-diffusion-v1-5) checkpoint throughout this guide, so let's load it first.

 ```py
 import torch